xcp-ng/xcp-ng-org/docs/guests.md

       * When: _Pre Init_
       * Enabled: Checked

 7. Reboot.
-If you do not plan to reboot the VM, you can start the deamon manually running the command `/usr/local/sbin/xe-daemon -p /var/run/xe-daemon.pid &`.
+If you do not plan to reboot the VM, you can start the daemon manually running the command `/usr/local/sbin/xe-daemon -p /var/run/xe-daemon.pid &`.
 After you'll see a FreeBSD icon in your VM list on Xen Orchestra, and you can restart/shutdown the VM properly from the Web UI.

 More insights and options are available in [this issue](https://github.com/xcp-ng/xcp/issues/172#issuecomment-548181589) or [this issue](https://github.com/xcp-ng/xcp/issues/446).